iaooo-srinjay/video-dubbing/README.md

 ## Citation

-If you find our work useful in your research, please consider citing:
+If you find this work useful in your research, please consider citing:

 ```
 @misc{cheng2022videoretalking,